Water and Energy for Food (WE4F)

 The dissemination of climate-friendly, energy-efficient and water-efficient innovations has been stepped up for more productive and environmentally sustainable food production.

 The project will deliver the German contribution to the international initiative Water and Energy for Food (WE4F) Grand Challenge.
-WE4F is a joint international initiative of the German Federal Ministry for Economic Cooperation and Development (BMZ), the Ministry of Foreign Affairs of the Kingdom of the Netherlands, the Swedish International Development Cooperation Agency (Sida) and the US Agency for International Development (USAID).
+WE4F is a joint international initiative of the German Federal Ministry for Economic Cooperation and Development (BMZ), the European Union (EU), the Ministry of Foreign Affairs of the Kingdom of the Netherlands, the Swedish International Development Cooperation Agency (Sida) and the US Agency for International Development (USAID).

 The initiative promotes the development and dissemination of innovative and economic approaches for using climate-friendly, energy-efficient and water-efficient technologies and innovations.
 These innovations will be applied increasingly in the agricultural and food sector in developing countries and emerging economies.